a16n-dev/async-modals/README.md

 ```

 <h1 id="examples">Examples</h1>
-For a set of examples covering common use cases and functionality, see <a href="https://github.com/alexn400/async-modals/tree/main/examples">examples here</a>
+For a set of examples covering common use cases and as well as more advanced functionality, checkout the examples <a href="https://github.com/alexn400/async-modals/tree/main/examples">shere</a>

 <h1 id="usage">Usage</h1>
 <h2 id="options">Options</h2>

-These are the options availabe to pass to either `ModalProvider` or `useModal`.
+These are the options availabe to pass to either `ModalProvider` or `useModal=`.
 You may change the default values of any of these options by passing them to the `defaultSettings` prop of the modal provider

 | Option                  | Type                                    | Description                                                                                                                                                                                |
 |-------------------------|-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|